notator/AssistantPerformer/README.md

 Introduction
 ------------
-This is a web MIDI application, that gives a single performer control over the performance of a music score displayed in a browser.<br />
+This is a WEB MIDI application, written in HTML5 and Javascript, that gives a single performer control over the performance of a music score displayed in a browser.<br /><br />
+The project is only being tested on the latest versions of Chrome and Firefox, and is not guaranteed to work in other browsers.
+It uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.<br /><br />
 A stable, public version (the master branch) can be tried out at<br />
 http://james-ingram-act-two.de/open-source/masterAssistantPerformer/masterAssistantPerformer.html<br />
 The volatile, development version is at<br />
 http://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html<br />
 Note that the volatile version is in active development, and may often contain bugs or not work at all.
-This software has only been tested on the latest versions of Chrome and Firefox.
-It is not guaranteed to work in other browsers.

-The project is written in HTML5 and Javascript.
-It uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.

 WebMIDIAPI.js is a copy of the latest version of Chris Wilson's [Web MIDI API Polyfill](https://github.com/cwilso/WebMIDIAPIShim)<br />
 This polyfill supplies MIDI support for browsers that do not implement the [Web MIDI API](http://webaudio.github.io/web-audio-api/), and require the [Jazz plugin](http://jazz-soft.net) to be installed on the user's computer.
 Firefox comes into this category.<br />